Komal-kalyanraman/container_manager/README.md

   The `HttpServer` exposes a RESTful API for remote management.
   The `MosquittoMqttSubscriber` subscribes to MQTT topics for remote management.
   The `MessageQueueConsumer` listens for requests on a POSIX message queue.
+  The `DbusConsumer` listens for requests on the D-Bus **session bus** for user-level IPC.
-  The architecture is designed to support additional protocols (MQ, D-Bus, gRPC, MQTT, etc.) by adding new API handlers.
+  The architecture is designed to support additional protocols (gRPC, etc.) by adding new API handlers.

 - **Executor Layer:**
   The `RequestExecutor` abstraction allows for different data formats (currently JSON, future: Protobuf, etc.).